 There are a couple of things that didn’t sit right with me though.
 While there’s a lot to speak about the women, the men are sadly under-utilised.
 Apart from being the object of desire they contribute precious little to the plot.
 A little characterisation could’ve added something more interesting to the story.

 Written by a woman, Kintsugi outlines different facets that every woman will relate with.
 It has intelligent writing, a refreshing approach and the subtle sweetness of rebellion.
-A vocabulary would be handy to have nearby.
+A dictionary would be handy to have nearby.
 And oh, I just loved the monitor!
 Read the book to know about it.

 My rating: *** 3/5 stars